English | 简体中文

 Java uses ObjectOutputStream to serialize objects, and uses ObjectInputStream to deserialize them, you can refer to their documentation for more details.

 Besides of JDK serialization, the ktorm-jackson module also supports serializing entities in JSON format.
-This module provides an extension for Jackson, the famous JSON framework in Java word.
+This module provides an extension for Jackson, the famous JSON framework in Java world.
 It supports serializing entity objects into JSON format and parsing JSONs as entity objects.
 We just need to register the KtormModule into an ObjectMapper:

 1